Skimmeroni/ksksks-overlay/README.md

 Other ideas:

-- media-gfx/graphviz: libgd could be disabled.
+- media-gfx/graphviz: libgd could be disabled, only allowing vector formats.
+  However, packages that use Graphviz for testing could very well expect it to (also) support raster formats.
+Probably not worth it.
-- app-arch/libarchive: libarchive optionally depends on openssl, but in the main repo is enforced;
+- app-arch/libarchive: has an optional dependency on OpenSSL which in the main repo is enforced.
+Mostly irrelevant, if not for a security standpoint I suppose.
-- www-client/lynx: dired is optional;
+- www-client/lynx: dired is optional.
+Not a big deal, should be safe to implement.

-Also, many multimedia libraries expose a 'tools' configure option of sort that in the main repo is absent.
+- Many multimedia libraries expose a 'tools' configure option of sort that in the main repo is absent.
+Only of interest from a disk space standpoint.